 FULL SIGNIFICANCE OF YOUR BIRTH DATE:

-From the below chart, one can know their level of thought, whether you think on idealistic or material or lower plan.
-You can describe it in the form of Dharma, Artha and Kama OR Satwa, Rajas and Tamas.
+From the below chart, one can know one’s level of thought, whether you think on idealistic or material or lower plan.
+You can describe it in the form of Dharma, Artha and Kama, OR Satwa, Rajas and Tamas.